Yextep/Attiny85-Ducky/README.md

 ## 𝐖𝐡𝐚𝐭 𝐰𝐢𝐥𝐥 𝐲𝐨𝐮 𝐧𝐞𝐞𝐝❔

-- Primero tendrás que <a href="https://www.arduino.cc/en/software">Instalar Arduino IDE.</a>
+- First you will have to <a href="https://www.arduino.cc/en/software">Install Arduino IDE.</a>

-- Después tendrás que <a href="https://youtu.be/1lFYUD6plNw">Instalar los drivers y librerias</a> de la placa Digispark.
+- Then you will have to <a href="https://youtu.be/fHbKm1RxUNM">Install the drivers and libraries</a> of the Digispark board.

-- Después eliges un Script Ducky que deseas usar, ya sea de este repositorio o de uno que estés haciendo.
-Una vez elegido dicho Script, nos dirigimos a <a href="https://duckify.huhn.me/">Duckify</a> para convertir ese **Ducky Script** en Código para **Attiny85.**
+- Then you choose a Ducky Script you want to use, either from this repository or from one you're making.
+Once said Script is chosen, we go to <a href="https://duckify.huhn.me/">Duckify</a> to convert that **Ducky Script** into Code for **Attiny85.**
   <br/>
   <br/>